mazhongchao/sso-demo/README.md

-This is an SSO demo written within PHP, referencing CAS.
+This is an SSO demo written in PHP, referring CAS.